 The common garden hibiscus is a shrub with large trumpet-shaped flowers.
 They are usually pink but can also be white or purple.
 Hibiscus plants usually flower at the end of summer.
 They can grow to be very tall, sometimes up to 12 feet in height.

 Is Hibiscus Poisonous to Dogs?

-Similar to Petunias, most hibiscus plants are not toxic to dogs.
+Similar to Petunias, and cosmos plants, most hibiscus plants are not toxic to dogs.
 But there are a few species that could be harmful if eaten, including the Rose of Sharon.
 As there are so many different species of hibiscus, all varying in appearance, it is best to treat any hibiscus plant as though it is toxic to your pet.
 Unless, of course, you are certain you know the species is safe.

 The roots of many hibiscus plants are toxic.
 Even if the plant itself isn’t.
 There is very little known about the toxic properties of hibiscus.
 But, it’s thought that all parts of the plant, flower, and root can cause poisoning.
 Toxicity in dogs appears to be rare.
 There are only a few reported cases of known hibiscus poisonings.

 Bear in mind that even if your dog eats a non-toxic species of hibiscus, there is still a risk he could become sick.
 All plants contain a lot of fiber, and if your pup eats too much greenery of any kind, there is a risk the extra fiber could cause a nasty tummy upset, which usually means vomiting or diarrhea or both!